Accepted Articles Back to the articles list | Back to browse issues page

 Abstract:

-Material and methods: cross-sectional study.
-41 patinets (31 relapsing-remitting MS, 6 secondary-progressive MS and 4 primary-progressive MS).
-Whole brain volume (WBV), Gray Matter Volume (GMV) and T2 lesion load (T2L) were obtained using Icometrix ® software.
-Physical disability was measured with the Expanded Disability Status Scale (EDSS), and cognitive status was evaluated with the Brief Repeatble Battery of neuropsychological tests (BRB-N).
-The relationship between brain volumes and EDSS was analyzed through lineal multivariate regression.
+Methods: This is a cross-sectional study.
+A total of 41 patients (31 relapsing-remitting MS, 6 secondary-progressive MS, and 4 primary-progressive MS) were included.
+Whole brain volume (WBV), gray matter volume (GMV), and T2 lesion load (T2L) were obtained using Icometrix® software.
+Physical disability was measured with the Expanded Disability Status Scale (EDSS), and cognitive status was evaluated with the brief repeatable battery of neuropsychological tests (BRB-N).
+The relationship between brain volumes and EDSS was analyzed through linear multivariate regression.
 The association between volumetry measurements and the number of affected cognitive domains was studied with negative binomial regression.

 Type of Study: Original | Subject: Clinical Neuroscience